Roberto Cavalli approaches Investcorp for possible investment: source

 Following the example of rival Italian labels Versace and Valentino, founder-owned fashion firm Cavalli has for some time been looking for a partner or a buyer to bring in new funds.

-The group, famous for its colorful animal prints, came close last month to the sale of a majority stake to buyout firm Permira.
+The group, famous for its colourful animal prints, came close last month to the sale of a majority stake to buyout firm Permira.

 Another source said talks with Permira, which bid for a minority stake in Versace last year and previously bought and then sold Valentino, have stalled for the moment.
 A third source also said the talks had run into problems.